10 Best Vanguard Funds for Beginning Investors

 - Vanguard Star Fund (VGSTX): This fund invests in a moderate allocation of roughly two-thirds stocks and one-third bonds and short-term reserves.
 This makes for a medium-risk stock fund that is appropriate for most beginning investors with medium risk tolerance and long-term investment objectives.
 Another highlight of this fund is that it requires only a $1,000 minimum initial investment.

 - Vanguard Target Retirement 2050 (VFIFX): Vanguard has several different target retirement funds to choose from but this one can serve as a good example.
-Target retirement funds invest in a way that is appropriate for the time period invested.
+Target retirement funds, also called target date retirement funds, invest in a way that is appropriate for the time period invested.
 The more years until the target retirement year, the higher the fund's stock allocation.
 As the target year gets closer, the allocation will slowly shift more conservatively to bonds.
 This particular fund is for people planning to retire around the year 2050, and it has a minimum initial investment of $1,000.

 Index mutual funds are created to match or track the components of a market index, and because of this, they often combine broad market exposure with low portfolio turnover and expenses.
 Vanguard has dozens of index funds, but here, we highlight some appropriate ones for beginning investors, all which have a $3,000 minimum initial investment.